Image Processing: Current Astrophotography Workflow

 1. I still shoot (as of late 2012) astronomy images with a Digital Single Lens Reflex (D-SLR) camera, namely the Canon EOS 20Da.
 This camera has a modified design especially for astrophotography.
 I always shoot RAW format images.

-2. I shoot 4 minute exposures at ISO 1600, with a 45 second delay between exposures to let the camera cool down a bit.
+2. I shoot 4 minute exposures at ISO 1600, now with a 15 second delay between exposures (instead of 45 seconds which I used before) to let the camera cool down a bit.
 Through 2007 I shot at ISO 800, but 1600 is best!
 Make sure your darks are at a matching ISO!

 4. In general, the dark frame is subtracted from each image frame, and the flat frame is calculated in to reduce vignetting.
 I'm using the IP workflow per the tutorial, but...

 5. I often use Registar to combine images.
 Registar is easier to use than IP for images with different camera locations, and can handle radically different frames of the sky easily.
-Registar has a means to calibrate the levels of the combined frames that can work well.
-I actually just had some images of an area in Scorpius that Registar had some sort of problem with, and went back to use IP for that and some others.
-(11/2006 update: I believe the problem with Registar was due to noise.
-I'm back to using Registar for just about all my image calibrations.
-It's just the best...)
+Registar has a means to calibrate the levels of the combined frames that can work well for mosaics.

-9. NR: Aside from "pulling the image out of the muck," additional noise reduction techniques must be applied to just about every image due to the extreme "stretching" of typical astronomy images.
+5. NR: Aside from "pulling the image out of the muck," additional noise reduction techniques must be applied to most images image due to the extreme "stretching" of typical astronomy images.

 Photoshop Tip: LAB Curves can help add color to flat images